NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 New hyperoptimization metrics with fold and replica statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The combination of :ref:`k-folding <hyperkfolding-label>` and multi-replica experiments
-opens several the possibilities for the choice of figure of merit.
+opens several possibilities for the choice of figure of merit.
 The simplest option would be to minimize
 the average of :math:`\chi2` across both replica and k folds, *i.e.*,

 .. math::